LJTalks/my-coding-journey/README.md

 - **ChatGPT by OpenAI**: For providing guidance and assistance in setting up this project.
 - **[Code Institute](https://codeinstitute.net/)**: For excellent tutoring, learning materials and community.
 Go take their [free five day coding challenge](https://codeinstitute.net/5-day-coding-challenge/?sitelink=5-Day-Coding-Challenge&utm_term=code%20institute%20challenge&utm_campaign=CI+-+UK+-+Search+-+Brand&utm_source=adwords&utm_medium=ppc&hsa_acc=8983321581&hsa_cam=1578649861&hsa_grp=62188641000&hsa_ad=635720257662&hsa_src=g&hsa_tgt=kwd-1396909058864&hsa_kw=code%20institute%20challenge&hsa_mt=p&hsa_net=adwords&hsa_ver=3&gad_source=1&gclid=CjwKCAjwqre1BhAqEiwA7g9Qhj0O61P9gi74Nj8aN7-WJnWiefRKY6wT3O9TF6FYBAAkr1mrj_eFnRoCNj8QAvD_BwE), and if you want to enroll on one of their courses **[contact me](https://ljtalks.github.io/my-coding-journey/pages/contact.html)** for discount details.
 - **[Amazon](https://amzn.to/4cZ7Tz3)**: This site contains affiliate links to products I personally use, and love.
 I may earn commission on qualifying purchases.
 This does does not increase the cost you.
 Thank you for supporting me.
+- **[Formspree][Formspree](https://formspree.io/)**: Used to handle the contact form submissions.
+Formspree allows easy integration of contact forms with email.

 ---